 - Future earnings

-Every car accident is different, so the damages that you qualify for will fit your unique needs.
-A Louisville car accident lawyer can help you understand what economic damages as well as non-economic damages you can recover.
+Every car accident is different, so the damages you qualify for will fit your unique needs.
+A Louisville car accident lawyer can help you understand what damages economic and non-economic damages you can recover.

 Is Your Case Eligible for Punitive Damages?

-Punitive damages aren’t common in car crashes, but they can apply if your attorney can prove that the other party had an intention of hurting you.
+Punitive damages aren’t common in car crashes, but they can apply if your attorney can prove that the other party intended to hurt you.
 One of our attorneys at our Louisville office can tell you if your case could qualify for this additional damage.